mrnkr/redux-saga-toolbox/README.md

 #### Entity adapters

 I may document this, but I'd be repetitive.
 Best check out the original documentation for [ngrx/entity](https://ngrx.io/guide/entity) since the API and most of the code is actually the same.
 I added it here because I just removed the very few Angular dependencies it had and wanted to understand it a bit better.

+### Changelog

+* 1.0.0 - First release, had some trouble with config files.
+That's why the actual first release was 1.0.2 😬
+* 1.0.3 - If you were one of the few amazing people that downloaded the library as soon as I released it you may have noticed inconsistencies in the documentation...
+I tried to fix all the problems I could find in this version...
+Sorry!!

 ### The boy scout rule